 You can install the VCS Java Console on a single system, which is not required to be part of the cluster.
-Note that the installvcs program does not install the VCS Iava Console.
+Note that the installvcs does not install the VCS Java Console.

-See "Installing the Java Console" on page 327.
+See "Installing the Java Console" on page 386.

-About the Web-based installer
+About the web-based installer

-Use the Web-based installer interface to install Veritas products.
-The Web-based installer can perform most of the tasks that the script-based installer performs.
+Use the web-based installer interface to install Symantec products.
+The web-based installer can perform most of the tasks that the script-based installer performs.